haekb/nolf2-modernizer/Assets/ModernizerReadme.txt

  - Game updates are automatically checked in the Multiplayer Menu

 Known Issues:
-    What's a beta without known issues?
-Please take a look, and

     The following might not be fixable:
      - Anti-aliasing causes a ~1 pixel offset at the edges of 2d elements
      - Jukebox Singles take a full second to load